-On my recent trip to Thailand, our tour with Gate 1 included trips to several temples (or wats) including Wat Pho, (Temple of the Reclining Buddha), Chai Wattanaram Temple, Royal Summer Palace and Wat Mahathat (Temple of the Great Relic).
-Much like Mosques, Synagogues, and Churches, there are do’s and don’t’s associated with one’s appearance and behavior.
-If you plan on visiting some of the temples in Thailand, here are 5 tips to be mindful of.
+On my recent girls trip, our tour included trips to some of the best temples to see in Thailand including Wat Pho, (Temple of the Reclining Buddha), Chai Wattanaram Temple, Royal Summer Palace and Wat Mahathat (Temple of the Great Relic).
+Much like Mosques, Synagogues, and Churches, there is Thailand temple etiquette and basic do’s and don’t’s associated with what to wear to temples in Thailand.
+If you plan on visiting the temples in Thailand, here are some basic Thailand temple etiquette tips to keep in mind.

 Get there Early

-The temples get very crowded throughout the day.
-As mentioned, the country is mourning the death of King Bhumibol Adulyadej, so people go to the temples to pay their respects.
-It is also a time where the people bring food and gifts for the monks.
+Since the temples in Thailand are popular tourist attractions, they get very crowded throughout the day.
+As mentioned, at the time of my visit the country was mourning the death of King Bhumibol Adulyadej, so people went to the temples to pay their respects.
+The temples are also places of worship.

 Get a Useful Tour Guide

-It’s very helpful to get a guide when visiting the temples in Thailand.
+It’s very helpful to get a guide when visiting the temples in Thailand so you can learn more about the meaning behind statues, motifs, and architectural history.
 On our visit to Wat Pho, we learned:

 - Prangs and stupas have former Siamese kings, revered monks or disciple’s cremated ashes enshrined in them.